valentine/docs.hackerspace.sg/docs/handbook/membership.md

 ### Dedicated Member ($512 SGD/month)

 A dedicated desk for co-working.
 You can keep your stuff at your desk.
+"Unlimited"[^2] use of the space.
 We'll label a desk with your name, in honour of your contribution.

 _Great for: people who really want to support the space; people who have lots of stuff; people who like their multi-monitor setups._

 ### Co-working Member ($256 SGD/month)

-Unlimited use of the space.
+"Unlimited"[^2] use of the space.
 You cannot keep your stuff at a desk when you leave for the day.

 _Great for: freelancers and small companies using the space daily during regular business hours._